kyleboas/tacticsjournal.com/_posts/2023/11/2023-11-12-tottenham-needs-dejan-kulusevski-in-the-middle-of-the-pitch.md

 <figure>
     <img src="https://i.imgur.com/3UbKT23.jpg">
-    <figcaption>Figure 2.1 - Australia's structure in possession in the 2017 Confederations Cup under Ange Postecoglou.
-[Credit for the image to The Coaches' Voice](https://www.coachesvoice.com/cv/ange-postecoglou-tottenham-celtic/)</figcaption>
+    <figcaption>Figure 2.1 - Australia's structure in possession in the 2017 Confederations Cup under Ange Postecoglou. <a href="https://www.coachesvoice.com/cv/ange-postecoglou-tottenham-celtic/">Credit for the image to The Coaches' Voice</a></figcaption>
 </figure>

 <figure>